Rising-Stars-by-Sunshine/ECON211_FinalProject_Yian/Method/README.md

 ## Research Question:
 This research endeavors to explore the potential of XAI techniques in enhancing heart failure prediction by developing interpretable models.
 Specifically, the study seeks to address the following research question:
-1. How can Explainable Artificial Intelligence (XAI) techniques，specifically SHAP, be effectively integrated into a predictive model for heart failure?
+1. How can Explainable Artificial Intelligence (XAI) techniques, specifically SHAP, be effectively integrated into a predictive model for heart failure?
 2. Will the change of data input (Sex, Age) affect the integration of XAI?

 ## Application Scenarios: